valboz/VBMicrolensing/docs/C++/MultipleLenses.md

 printf("Multiple Lens Magnification = %f", Mag); //Output should be 5.07...
 ```

+Astrometry for multiple lenses is available with the same notation as for [Binary Lenses](BinaryLenses.md).

 ## Three different algorithms

 VBMicrolensing offers three different algorithms for multiple lenses calculations.
 The preferred algorithm can be selected with the `SetMethod` function: